itscloudyy/AnalogClockPython/README.md

 Code Explanation:
 It begins by importing the necessary libraries 'Pygame' for graphics and math since it mathematical functions and 'datetime' to retrieve the current time in the system.
 Next is constants which is the height, width, display and radius of the clock face.
-Also the frames per second for the loop.
+Also the frames per second for the loops.
 Colors : these values deifined using RGB tuples to specify the clock's graphics
 Display: the display window is specified by the height and with followed with a caption on the title window
 Font: the font is loaded for rendering the hours of the clock face